GMOD/cram-js/README.md

     path: '/filesystem/yourfile.cram.crai'),
   }),
   seqFetch: async (seqId, start, end) => {
     // note:
     // * seqFetch should return a promise for a string, in this instance retrieved from IndexedFasta
     // * we use start-1 because cram-js uses 1-based but IndexedFasta uses 0-based coordinates
-    // * the seqId is a numeric identifier return seq = await t.getSequence(seqId, start-1, end)
+    // * the seqId is a numeric identifier return t.getSequence(seqId, start-1, end)
     }
   },
   checkSequenceMD5: false,
 })

 // example of fetching records from an indexed CRAM file.
 // NOTE: only numeric IDs for the reference sequence are accepted.
 // For indexedfasta the numeric ID is the order in which the sequence names appear in the header

 // Wrap in an async and then run